MichaelGrupp/maps/README.md

   * Details of large maps can be quickly inspected using a lens tool without zooming & dragging.
   * Several keybindings make it fast to use, e.g. `W A S D` for moving and `Q E` for rotating.
   * Files can be loaded both via GUI and CLI.
-  * Sessions can be saved and loaded at a later point to continue working.
+  * Sessions can be saved and loaded at a later point to continue working, settings are autosaved by default.
-  * Settings are autosaved by default.
+  * No context menus or other hidden UI.

 ### Fast
   * Interaction should be fast and responsive, also with very large high resolution maps.